Journey of how it began ......

 By sharing the sweetness I feel makes the families who attend bring them closer.
 They leave with a wonderful sense of achievement in their creativity which is very much lost in this electronic world.
 Have you ever seen a child finish an electronic game with a sense of achievement and feel proud?

 I work 2 days a week cooking in a local awesome school and the rest of the time in my cake and cake school business.

 Bake and make, do not outsource anything and also teach a broad array of cake decorating and baking classes.

-However, none of this would be achievable without considerable support from my husband and son for their delivering and carpentry skills (and cake sampling!)
+However, none of this would be achievable without considerable support from my husband and son for their delivery and carpentry skills (and cake sampling!)

 We are a family business, trying to make a difference in our local Logan community.